CynicDog/CynicDog.github.io/_posts/2024-08-05-azure-entra-in-spa.md

 Following registration, an application object is created.
 It serves as a global identity configuration template, functioning as a tenant-wide, or even as a cross-tenant interface.
 Again, it's an one-and-only global configuration template for the registered application, not a run-time instance of the application.

-So, for an organization that wants to utilize identity resources within an application (whether it's an SPA or a server-endorsed application), it needs a local representation of the registered application—a global identity template equipped with the rich features of the identity platform.
+So, for an organization that wants to utilize identity resources within an application (whether it's an SPA or a server-endorsed application), it needs a local representation of the registered application, ultimately to be configured with rich features of identity platform.
 That's exactly what a service principal is for: a local representation of the registration.
 The tenant where the app is registered has a service principal for the application, and any other tenants that grant access to the registered app will have their own service principals.

 To sum up, an application registration has:
 - A one-to-one relationship with the software application (in our case, a React SPA application that uses MSAL)